Urobobros/SimpleWhpDemo/readme.md

 The emulator can also boot the real AMI BIOS `ami_8088_bios_31jan89.bin` when present.
 On launch it plays a short OpenAL tone so you can confirm that sound output works before the guest boots.

+By default the virtual machine exposes 640 KiB of conventional RAM, matching a typical IBM XT configuration.
+The rest of the 1 MiB address space is used for ROM and device memory.

 ## Showcase
 With a minimal analog firmware, SimpleWhpDemo is running a hello world program which is also capable to be running in a real DOS system.
 (The screenshot demonstrates the comparison to DOSBox)
 ![Hello DOS](HelloDOS.png)